cosmos/cosmos-sdk/UPGRADING.md

 The `AppModule` interface is being refactored into `cosmossdk.io/core` and is now fully composed of extension interfaces based off of the `cosmossdk.io/core/appmodule.AppModule` tag interface.
-All `AppModule` implementations must now implement this tag interface which very simply of the following code:
+All `AppModule` implementations must now implement this tag interface which consists of the following code:

 ```go
 // IsOnePerModuleType implements the depinject.OnePerModuleType interface.